SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: INTRODUCTION

 Most of the underwater navigation algorithms~\cite{leonard2012directed, lee2005underwater, snyder2010doppler, johannsson2010imaging, rigby2006towards} are based on acoustic sensors, such as Doppler velocity log (DVL), Ultra-short Baseline (USBL), and sonar.
 However, data collection with these sensors is expensive and sometimes not suitable due to the highly unstructured underwater environments.
 In recent years, many vision\hyp based state estimation algorithms have been developed using monocular, stereo, or multi-camera system mostly for indoor and outdoor environments.
 Vision is often combined with Inertial Measurement Unit (IMU) for improved estimation of pose in challenging environments, termed as \emph{Visual-Inertial Odometry} (VIO)~\cite{mur2017visual,okvis,qin2018vins,mourikis2007multi,msckf-kumar-ral}.
 However, the underwater environment -- e.g., see \fig{fig:beauty} -- presents unique challenges to vision\hyp based state estimation.
 As shown in a previous study~\cite{RekleitisISERVO2016}, it is not straightforward to deploy the available vision\hyp based state estimation packages underwater.
 In particular, suspended particulates, blurriness, and light and color attenuation result in features that are not as clearly defined as above water.
 Consequently results from different vision\hyp based state estimation packages show a significant number of outliers resulting in inaccurate estimate or even complete tracking loss.

-\invis{ The target domains include wrecks (ships, planes, and buses); underwater structures such as bridges and dams; and underwater caves.
-In this context, vision\hyp based state estimation could be used as it is readily available, passive, and easily deployable. } \invis{Employing most of the available vision\hyp based state estimation packages in the underwater domain is not straightforward due to many challenges.} \invis{ Visual\hyp inertial state estimation is in general a challenging problem that many researchers addressed providing several different solutions~\cite{mur2017visual,okvis,qin2018vins,mourikis2007multi,msckf-kumar-ral}. } In this paper, we propose a novel SLAM system specifically targeted for underwater environments -- e.g., wrecks and underwater caves -- and easily adaptable for different sensor configuration: acoustic (mechanical scanning profiling sonar), visual (stereo camera), inertial (linear accelerations and angular velocities), and depth data.
-This makes our system versatile and applicable on-board of different sensor suites and underwater vehicles. \invis{ Our proposed approach combines all or a subset of several different sensors: acoustic (mechanical scanning profiling sonar), visual (stereo camera), inertial (linear accelerations and angular velocities), and depth data to estimate the trajectory of the combined sensors and to create a reconstruction of an underwater environment. }
+In this paper, we propose \emph{SVIn2}, a novel SLAM system specifically targeted for underwater environments -- e.g., wrecks and underwater caves -- and easily adaptable for different sensor configuration: acoustic (mechanical scanning profiling sonar), visual (stereo camera), inertial (linear accelerations and angular velocities), and depth data.
+This makes our system versatile and applicable on-board of different sensor suites and underwater vehicles.

 In our recent work, {\em SVIn}~\cite{rahman2018icra}, acoustic, visual, and inertial data is fused together to map different underwater structures by augmenting the visual-inertial state estimation package OKVIS~\cite{okvis}.
 This improves the trajectory estimate especially when there is varying visibility underwater, as sonar provides robust information about the presence of obstacles with accurate scale.
 However, in long trajectories, drifts could accumulate resulting in an erroneous trajectory.